MarketingClient Resources

 During Outreach

-The previous phase helped you find the best-suited influencers likeliest to respond.
+The previous phase helped you find the best-suited influencers most likely to respond.
 You have the right tools and a team of people who know their roles.

 You are ready to begin your outreach phase: